ASALOGAN/November-Daily-Coding-Challenges/README.md

 │   ├── solution-1.js        # Solution to the Power of Three problem (in JavaScript)
 │   ├── solution-1.py        # Solution to the Power of Three problem (in Python)
 │   ├── notes.md             # Notes and explanation of the approach and learnings
+├── Day 28 16-11-24
+│   ├── Leet Code
+│   │   ├── problem-1.md       # Description of the Unique Paths problem
+│   │   ├── solution-1.js      # Solution to the Unique Paths problem (in JavaScript)
+│   │   ├── solution-1.py      # Solution to the Unique Paths problem (in Python)
+│   │   ├── notes.md           # Notes and explanation of the approach and learnings
 ├── README.md
 ```